-The Observation Core Data Model (ObsCoreDM) is meant to define the core components of all queriable metadata that play a role in the discovery of observation data from main data centers.
+The Observation Core Data Model (ObsCoreDM) is meant to define the core components of all queryable metadata that play a role in the discovery of observations.
 It is meant to be implemented using the Utypes derived from this model in a TAP/ADQL implementation at various archives sites.
-This exercise focuses on the capability to serve 80% of the data, with reduced / reasonable implementation costs at the archive side.
+It focuses on reasonable set of common readily-available metadata descriptors and thus allows for reasonable cost implementation for data providers.
 This has often been referred as the ObsTAP project.

-As most of the VO Data Models, ObsCoreDM makes use of STC, Utypes, Units and UCDs.
+As with most of the VO Data Models, ObsCoreDM makes use of STC, Utypes, Units and UCDs.
 ObsCoreDM can be serialized with a VOTable.
 ObsCoreDM can make reference to more complete DM, such as ObsProvDM, CharDM, Spectrum DM or SSLDM.